codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 `instance` parameter corresponds to the ID of the resource you want to get the applied permissions for all users.

-## Assign permissions
+## Assign Permissions

-Assigning permissions to a resource can be done by using the following API:
+Assign permissions to a resource:
 POST /permissions : [{host}/swagger/#!/permissions/storePermissions]()

 Applicable `domain` values are the following: